top of page

 • Navigation

-This licence can be used on any single piston engine aircraft in the UK, Channel Islands, Isle Of Man, Northern Island and France.
-Additional ratings can be added to this license including, Night rating, motor gliders and microlights.
+This licence can be used on single piston engine aircraft in the UK, Channel Islands, Isle Of Man and Northern Island.
+Additional ratings can be added to this license including, Night rating, IMC Rating, motor gliders and microlights.
 The flying training starts with basic general handling and is broken down into exercise numbers from 1 to 18, once you have mastered all the basics you will then learn to land in the circuit flying stage, working towards one of the most memorable times in your flying career, your "First Solo" flight!

 After some advanced handling and emergency training you will move onto navigation training and working towards your qualifying solo cross country flight.